Aashvitt/PlantSense/README.md

 12. Cabbage Black Rot

 ## Additional Resources:

-If interested in exploring the source code for API that powers PlantSense, you can find it here: https://github.com/ShubhamS-30/Plant-Sense-API
+Explore the PlantSense API source code on GitHub here: https://github.com/ShubhamS-30/Plant-Sense-API

 For a hands-on experience, you can try out the deployed version of the app here: https://plant-sense-api.onrender.com/

 Feel free to explore the code, contribute, or use PlantSense for your plant disease classification needs.
 Together, we can help keep plants healthy and thriving!